Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Related Work

 Zero-knowledge proofs have a wide range of applications in many fields, such as in ML-as-a-service (MLaaS)~\cite{kang2022scaling}.
 In their work, the authors addressing the challenge of ensuring correct predictions in the presence of potentially malicious or faulty service providers by using Zero-knowledge proofs.

 Recently, there has been a growing focus on utilizing zero-knowledge proofs to enhance the security and anonymity of C-ITS.
 In~\cite{9809980}, the authors introduced a novel and efficient anonymous authentication approach for the Internet of Vehicles (IoV).
 In the realm of wearable-based Collaborative Indoor Positioning Systems, privacy concerns prompted the proposal of a decentralized Attribute-based Authentication (ABA) protocol in~\cite{CASANOVAMARQUES2023100801}.
-Additionally, in~\cite{WANG2023110021}, the authors presented a lightweight zero-knowledge authentication scheme for IoT-embedded devices (LZIA) to overcome challenges related to computation, communication, and storage costs.